matplotlib/matplotlib/doc/faq/howto_faq.rst

 Matplotlib is a big library, which is used in many ways, and the documentation has only scratched the surface of everything it can do.
-So far, the place most people have learned all these features are through studying the examples (:ref:`how-to-search-examples`), which is a recommended and great way to learn, but it would be nice to have more official narrative documentation guiding people through all the dark corners.
+So far, the place most people have learned all these features are through studying the :ref:`examples-index`, which is a recommended and great way to learn, but it would be nice to have more official narrative documentation guiding people through all the dark corners.
 This is where you come in.